steeef/puppet-selinux/README.markdown

 * *selboolean*, *selmodule* resources type from puppet
 * *selrange*, *selrole*, *seltype*, *seluser* parameters for the file resource type

+# Performance impact

+Many SELinux commands are slow to execute, especially on changes.
+Your puppet run could last a couple of minutes if you add a dozen of modules in one shot.
+If you're using modules, each time `semdule -l` will run (2 seconds easily), just to look if your module is loaded.

 # Contribute

 Please see the [Github](https://github.com/spiette/puppet-selinux) page.
 We'll review  pull requests and bug reports.
 If the module don't do what you want, please explain your use case.
-Testing on Debian-based distributions is welcome.

 # Credits
 - Maintainer: Simon Piette <piette.simon@gmail.com>